piranhacloud/piranha/guides/core-profile/rest/index.md

-# Create a simple REST service
+# Create a REST service

 If you are looking to create a REST service with Piranha then consider Piranha Core Profile.
 It features a runtime ideally suited for REST and micro services.